 Most of us will be very familiar with fire alarm systems, as they’re standard devices in both public and private buildings.
 We frequently see the control panels or activation points for these devices, usually situated in strategic locations around a given building.
 They’re accompanied by instructions regarding what to do in the event of a fire or other emergency, giving individuals the opportunity to manage the safety of those on the premises.
 In most systems, these control panels/activation points allow users to sound the alarm, working in tandem with smoke detection devices to detect and manage fire emergencies.

 Fire alarm systems, smoke detectors and control panels: how are these systems triggered?

-There are legal requirements for installing alarm systems within buildings in the UK.
-Whether it’s a private residential, corporate or commercial building in question, you’ll need to ensure that your fire alarm systems (including smoke detectors, control panels and other devices) comply with the legislation in force.
-This is vital for ensuring safety and preventing emergencies, both in fire situations and for detecting other dangerous fumes within the building.
+There are legal requirements for installing alarm systems in the UK.
+Whether it’s a private residential, corporate or commercial building in question, you’ll need to make sure that your fire alarm systems comply with the legislation in force.
+This is vital for ensuring safety and preventing emergencies, both in fire situations and for detecting dangerous fumes within the building.
 Smoke detectors are capable of picking up on toxic fumes, such as carbon monoxide, and non-toxic fumes, such as water vapour.

 Fire alarm systems: protection levels you should get to know

 If you’re browsing fire alarm systems, smoke detectors or other safety devices, there are a couple of protection categories that you’ll need to be familiar with.

 This offers the most complete protection for a building, so this category of alarm system is usually used for large commercial or corporate premises, as well as large residential blocks housing a lot of people.
 All rooms and areas within the building will be comprehensively covered by the alarm system.